apollo

 0

-BENIDIPINE contains 'Benidipine'.
-It works by regulating blood pressure by relaxing the blood vessels and reducing the pressure on them, making it easier for the heart to pump more blood throughout the body.
-This ultimately reduces blood pressure and improves chest pain.
+Benidipine contains Benidipine, which works by relaxing the blood vessels, making it easier for the heart to pump blood throughout the body.
+This helps reduce blood pressure and treat chest pain.

 Medicinal Benefits